vivtrain/leetcode/README.md

-The script also creates a `.ycm_extra_conf` in the `cpp/` directory for adding custom flags for the vim plugin [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe), a vim session for the `cpp/` directory, and `chmod +x`s the Python file.
+The script also creates a `.ycm_extra_conf` in the `cpp/` directory for adding custom flags for the vim plugin [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) and a vim session for the `cpp/` directory.

 ### Utility
 In the `Grind75/` directory, I've created a `Utility` directory to which I can add common functions and data structures as I go to reduce code duplication.
 The `makefile` is setup with some variables with which C++ programs can be properly compiled, and the Python script contains a call to `sys.path.append` including the appropriate directory.